-Despite facing global market changes and currency devaluation challenges in some of the markets we serve, we remain confident and optimistic about the future and actively pursue growth opportunities through strategic partnerships and prudent investments and acquisitions.
+Despite facing global market changes and pursue growth opportunities through strategic partnerships and prudent investments and

 Our commitment to a brighter future

 Our commitment towards sustainability is embedded as an integral part of the Group's DNA, reflecting our values and desire to enhance people's lives.
 We believe that commercial success and sustainability go hand in hand and that our responsibilities extend far beyond the bottom line.